 Use credit cards as a tool to establish a history, and not as an invitation to buy stuff that you can’t afford.

 It takes time and effort to establish your finances and to build credit from scratch.
-Remember, everyone has to start from somewhere!
+Remember, everyone has to start somewhere!
 I know, because I’ve experienced it firsthand with my husband.

 The most important thing to remember is that you want to show creditors and lenders that you’re responsible, so use credit cards carefully and strategically.
 If you can do this, you should be well on your way to building a strong credit history!